English Language Arts/Literacy

 Purpose: This opportunity will improve student performance through ongoing professional development for teachers, instructional coaches, curriculum teams, administrators, and support staff.
-This network provides a cohesive, strategic, and sustainable method for implementing deep learning of Idaho’s English Language Arts/Literacy Standards, cultivates local leadership, and facilitates implementation of both the instructional shifts and the research-based instructional strategies best aligned with the Standards.
+This network provides a cohesive, strategic, and sustainable method for implementing deep learning of the Idaho Content Standards for English Language Arts (ELA)/Literacy, cultivates local leadership, and facilitates implementation of both the Key Shifts and the research-based instructional strategies best aligned with the Standards.

 What does this mean for Idaho’s Education System?
-Each region’s coach will provide intensive professional development and responsive coaching in your area, operates from a place of expertise in Idaho’s English Language Arts/Literacy Content Standards, has extensive experience in classroom teaching, deep knowledge of research-based instructional strategies, and a thorough understanding of adult learning.
-Each regional coach will work to develop Core Teachers in your district who deeply understand and teach the Idaho’s English Language Arts/Literacy Content Standards, and who mentor and facilitate the learning of their peers in your region.
+Each region’s Idaho Coaching Network Coaches provide intensive professional development and responsive coaching in your area and operate from a place of expertise in the Idaho Content Standards for ELA/Literacy, extensive experience in classroom teaching, deep knowledge of research-based instructional strategies, and a thorough understanding of adult learning.
+Each regional Coach works to develop Teacher Leaders in your district who deeply understand and teach the Idaho Content Standards for ELA/Literacy, and who mentor and facilitate the learning of their peers in your region.
 This substantive, job-embedded professional development model is research-based and leverages local, regional, and state resources in efficient, effective, and compounded ways.

-- Build capacity of local educators to implement Idaho’s English Language Arts/ Literacy Content Standards through the development of aligned lessons, units, and assessments, as well as the inclusion of research-based instructional strategies
+- Build capacity of local educators to implement Idaho Content Standards for ELA/ Literacy through the development of aligned lessons, units, and assessments, as well as the inclusion of research-based instructional strategies;

-- Build consistency in the understanding of Idaho’s English Language Arts/ Literacy Content Standards and the implementation of such knowledge across Idaho’s regions, districts, schools, and classes
+- Build consistency in the understanding of Idaho Content Standards for ELA/ Literacy & the implementation of such knowledge across Idaho’s regions, districts, schools, and classes;

-- Provide equitable learning opportunities for all students
+- Provide equitable learning opportunities for all students.